Best Free Parental Controls

 Our pick: Which free parental control software is best?

 The best free option for parental controls is easily Kurupira Web Filter.
-It gives parents a huge amount of control.
-It even has features like blacklisting and whitelisting options that many paid programs lack.
-It doesn’t place arbitrary limitations on the number of users or devices, and it doesn’t try to upsell you after a brief trial period.
+It gives you a huge amount of control over the content your kids can stumble upon online.
+It even has blacklisting and whitelisting options that many paid programs lack.
+There are no arbitrary limitations on the number of users or devices that can use it, and it doesn’t try to upsell you after a brief trial period.
 Unfortunately for Mac users, it’s only available on Windows.

 The 3 best free parental controls